 In the increasing need for larger and more complicated projects, a valuable amount of data is available in lessons learned from prior projects to support the execution of existing and planned projects.
 The 1989 Loma Prieta earthquake initiated the California Department of Transportation replacement or retrofitting of more than 2,000 bridges in the...Read More

 Battelle's Safe Conduct of Research (SCoR) principles form the foundation of PNNL's safety culture.
-In the second in a series of videos examining the principles in action, PNNL Coastal Sciences Researcher Shon Zimmerman discusses how he maintains a "healthy respect for what can go wrong".
-Zimmerman got himself, another staff member, and the researc...Read More
+In the third in a series of videos examining these principles in action, a PNNL project team tasked with the planning, procurement, and receipt of a highly radioactive source of Cobalt-60 shares how the SCoR principles inform their work.

 Inculdes Good Work Practices developed by the DOE Operating Experience Community.

 DOE Corporate Operating Experience Program Documents: OE-1, OE-2, OE-3, Operating Experience Summaries, Suspect/Counterfeit/Defective Items, Data Collection Sheets, and ORPS Summaries/Final reports.

 Reports issued to communicate brief examples of problems and mistakes encountered in actual cases and to present points to be consider for avoiding similar occurrences.